 - run: npm ci --ignore-scripts

-- run: npx playwright install ${{ matrix.browser }}
+- run: npx playwright install ${{ matrix.browser }} --with-deps

 - run: npm run test:resolution-snapshot